 Before Mark Antony, when the library was still full, the Egyptians refused to sell papyrus to Pergamon (they were afraid its library might surpass theirs).
 So Eumenes invented a process to make parchment from animal skins.
 Parchment was used for centuries until Europeans learned Chinese papermaking skills.
 Even then, parchment remained the medium of choice for special items like royal proclamations and correspondence.
 For the creation of parchment and the construction of one of the world's great libraries, Eumenes merits his own chapter in history's scroll.

 With massage and mud baths, the Asklepion center was a bit like a modern spa.
 But it was also one of the first psychotherapy centers.
 After spending the night, patients spent hours in therapy to interpret their dreams.
 These dreams were believed to be a visit from Askelpios, who held the key to curing illness.
 Asklepion and its ancient therapies were popular with the Roman elite, with emperors Marcus Aurelius and Hadrian among its A-list patients.

-Due to the nature of this tour, it is not recommend for Travelers using walkers or wheelchairs.
-Participants must be able to walk approximately 2 miles over uneven terrain including cobblestone surfaces and steep inclines.
+Due to the nature of this tour, it is not recommend for travelers using walkers or wheelchairs.
+Travelers must be able to walk approximately 2 miles over uneven terrain including cobblestone surfaces and steep inclines.

 Cultural, Scenic, Walking Tour, Bus Tour

 This experience is rated strenuous.
 Travelers must consider their physical fitness level and medical history when determining whether this tour is appropriate.
 Travelers with pre-existing neck, back, knee and/or shoulder injuries, cardiac conditions, asthma, diabetes, epilepsy, other heart or respiratory conditions or any other medical condition must take particular caution when selecting a tour categorized as "strenuous".
 If you have concerns, you must consult with your personal physician before engaging in any activity that may be too strenuous for you.